folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "that's failing to acknowledge the hope that we tryna spread" > Hope

-* Kendrick again seems to be highlighting the hope of a "New Earth" that can be created after all of the wicked hosts and attendees of "the party" are elimiated from society.
+* Kendrick again seems to be highlighting the hope of a "New Earth" that can be created after all of the wicked hosts and attendees of "the party" are eliminated from society.

 * Kendrick seems to be implying that the "degenerates" among the media influencers are spreading cynical criticism of Kendrick's message of hope.
-This assessement is conistent with the lines from the first verse where Kendrick said:
+This assessment is consistent with the lines from the first verse where Kendrick said:

   * ***Influencers talk down 'cause I'm not with the basic shit**
   But they don't hate me, **they hate the man that I represent***